NVK222/CodeVector-Assignment/README.md

 This is the submission for the CodeVector internship assignment.
 This uses **FastAPI** backend with **Supabase**, using **Postgres** as the database.
 ## The seed file is the **db/seed.sql** file.
 It uses CTE's for fast and efficient creation of 200000 rows of mock data.
+> ## Note:
+> The render backend takes a while to start up for the first time.
 # Usage
 1. Clone this repository.
 2. Run `uv sync`.